 Aids in digestion and mood

-While vegans have long enjoyed soy, it is also a gift for the 30-50 million lactose-intolerant Americans; soy milk can serve as a healthy alternative to cow’s milk as it doesn’t contain lactose and contains 7 grams of protein in one cup, which is much higher than other milk alternatives.
+While vegans have long enjoyed soy, it is also a gift for the 30-50 million lactose-intolerant Americans; soy milk can serve as a healthy alternative to cow’s milk (similar to soy-based infant formula) as it doesn’t contain lactose and contains 7 grams of protein in one cup, which is much higher than other milk alternatives.
 As soy milk comes from plants, it naturally does not contain cholesterol and is low in saturated fat.
 Plus, fortified soy milk has as much as 299 mg of calcium per cup, which accounts for 23% of the daily value.
 It can also be fortified with vitamin D, for bone health.
 What’s more, soybeans also contain carbs called fructooligosaccharides, which nourish our bodies’ supportive intestinal bacteria, important for digestion.
 In addition, since soybeans have an extremely low glycemic index, they are slow to trigger our bodies’ insulin response.
 This ensures more stable blood sugar, which means fewer mood swings.

 People in the East have been consuming unprocessed soy for generations